reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 :::

 ## What's Next?

+There's a couple more sections in the Redux Essentials tutorial, but this is a good spot to pause and put what you've learned into practice.

 The concepts we've covered in this tutorial so far should be enough to get you started building your own applications using React and Redux.
 Now's a great time to try working on a project yourself to solidify these concepts and see how they work in practice.
 If you're not sure what kind of a project to build, see [this list of app project ideas](https://github.com/florinpop17/app-ideas) for some inspiration.